Best Hybrid Mattress For Side Sleepers

 What We Don't Like

-This is the type of mattress you’ll love if you’re looking for something firm and made from natural materials.
+This is one of the best mattress types for side sleepers that you’ll love if you’re looking for something firm and made from natural materials.
 The Keetsa Tea Leaf Classic is also one of their firmer options, including coils along the edges to help you feel like you won’t fall from your mattress when you roll over in the middle of the night.
-Not to mention that it’s a great option for side sleeping, since it contours to your body without making you feel stiff or uncomfortable.
+Not to mention that it’s a great option for side sleeping since it contours to your body without making you feel stiff or uncomfortable.

 This hybrid mattress supported us well with its body memory foam and coils, along with natural-fiber covers.
-We love how all the coils are individually wrapped and made to support our body curves comfortably.
+This foam is 6 inch thick which is not only pressure relieving but also provides a good edge support.
+One thing making the edge support of the hybrid mattress more supreme are the coils.
+Aside from that, these coils also aid the mattress with a perfect balance by enabling free air flow.
+In General, We love how all the coils are individually wrapped and made to support our body curves comfortably.

 What We Like